What is Employee Retention? Importance, Metrics & Strategies

 2. Poor Work-Life Balance

 Long working hours and a lack of flexibility might contribute to employee burnout.
-When personal time is sacrificed for work obligations, employees may look for positions that provide a better balance between their professional and personal life, lowering stress and boosting well-being.
+When personal time is sacrificed for work obligations, employees may look for positions that provide a better balance between their professional and personal lives, lowering stress and boosting well-being.

 3. Inadequate Compensation